skydinseofficial/Language/README.md

   - `[value]`: Any type of value
   - Old placeholders are often still in the form "VAR1", "VAR2", ... or "VAL1", "VAL2", ... - These must retain their form so that no problems arise.
 - **Special rules or remarks for languages**:
   - **SGA**: The use of the [SGA format](#text-formats) (`<?text>`) only works for all languages that use a Latin alphabet (e.g. English or German).
 Some letter variations of other languages (e.g. "ç" in Portuguese) will be added in the future.
-Languages that do not use the Latin alphabet at all (e.g. Russian - ru_ru) cannot be transferred to the SGA and will remain in their original form.
+Languages that do not use the Latin alphabet at all (e.g. Russian - ru_RU) cannot be transferred to the SGA and will remain in their original form.
-  - **en_xx and de_xx**: en_xx and de_xx should be meme languages, which consist of old/medieval language and funny phrases - there are no strict rules to follow as with the other languages.
-Text for en_xx and de_xx is easiest to generate with ChatGPT based on en_us/en_gb and de_de respectively.
+  - **en_XX and de_XX**: en_XX and de_XX should be meme languages, which consist of old/medieval language and funny phrases - there are no strict rules to follow as with the other languages.
+Text for en_XX and de_XX is easiest to generate with ChatGPT based on en_US/en_GB and de_DE respectively.
     - In English, the best results can be achieved with the following prompts: `"TEXT" in pilgrim english` or `"TEXT" in shakespearan english`.
 Examples: `"Your language is now set to [language]!" in pilgrim english` - Result: "Verily, thy tongue is now set to [language]!", `"Your language is now set to [language]!" in shakespearean english`- Result: "Thine language is present set to [language]!".
     - The best German results are with the prompt `"TEXT" in old medieval German`.
 Example: `"Your language is now set to [language]!" in Old Medieval German` - Result: "Truly, din sprahe is nu gestelt auf [language]!".
 ##